 Debt Settlement is a process in which both debtor and creditor settle or resolve a debt for less than what is owed.
 If negotiated properly, a debtor’s debt can be quickly, and in some cases, significantly reduced.

-While the successful completion of S&N’s Peace of Mind debt settlement program will ultimately result in the resolution of debt owed and an improved credit utilization and debt-to-income ratio following continued financial responsibility, there are associated risks with this type of program such as; the possibility of lawsuits by creditors, a credit score that will be negatively affected, and the debt that is settled will be identified on a client’s credit report as “paid as agreed”, “settled for a lesser amount”, or “settled in full” rather than simply “paid in full.”
+While the successful completion of Independent Debt Relief’s Peace of Mind debt settlement program will ultimately result in the resolution of debt owed and an improved credit utilization and debt-to-income ratio following continued financial responsibility, there are associated risks with this type of program such as; the possibility of lawsuits by creditors, a credit score that will be negatively affected, and the debt that is settled will be identified on a client’s credit report as “paid as agreed”, “settled for a lesser amount”, or “settled in full” rather than simply “paid in full.”
 While these concerns are valid, we believe that for some consumers, the risks associated with choosing an alternate solution other than debt settlement could potentially have a greater detrimental effect on their long-term financial stability and wellbeing.